KilledByAPixel/OS13k/README.md

 # [Trello Board](https://trello.com/b/1PNeOZfM/os13k) (ask for an invite)

 ## The Plan
-- My crazy idea is to make this tiny OS to host a variety of games and apps and fit it in 13k
+- The idea is to make a tiny OS and host a variety of games, music, and apps that fit in 13k
-- By sharing code like shader setup, dweets, and zzfx we can pack a lot into 13k
+- By sharing code with shaders, dweets, and zzfx we can pack a lot into 13k
-- OS13k is under 6k by itself, the bulk if it is mostly ZzFX, shader code, dweets and the program list
+- OS13k is around 6k by itself, but a big part of that is ZzFX, shader code, and dweet setup
 - I'd like to see as many people as possible contribute tiny games and apps
 - Programs should be in the 100-1000 byte range, what matters most is how well it compresses
 - If apps are 500 bytes on average leveraging shared code, we can fit over 14 of them, probably more